DMTF/Redfish-Event-Listener/README.md

 The `SubscriptionDetails` section contains subscription information so that the Redfish service can send the desired events to the event listener.
 The `Destination` option is required; other options can be omitted or have an empty value.
 The following options are found in this section:

 * `Destination`: The URI of the event listener.
 The Redfish service will perform an HTTP POST on this URI to send events to the event listener.
+If provided, the tool will apply the value to the `Destination` property in the `EventDestination` resource.
 * `Context`: The context string to be transmitted back by the Redfish service when sending events.
+If provided, the tool will apply the value to the `Context` property in the `EventDestination` resource.
 * `Format`: The format of the event notifications the event listener will receive.
 Possible values are `Event` and `MetricReport`.
+If provided, the tool will apply the value to the `EventFormatType` property in the `EventDestination` resource.
 * `Expand`: `true` indicates if the `OriginOfCondition` property will contain the expanded resource in the event payload.  `false` indicates no payload expansion.
+If provided, the tool will apply the value to the `IncludeOriginOfCondition` property in the `EventDestination` resource.
 * `ResourceTypes`: An array of resource types the Redfish service will use to filter events for the event listener.
 Some examples include `Chassis`, `Manager`, and `ComputerSystem`.
+If provided, the tool will apply the value to the `ResourceTypes` property in the `EventDestination` resource.
 * `Registries`: An array of registry names the Redfish service will use to filter events for the event listener.
 Some examples include `ResourceEvent` and `TaskEvent`.
+If provided, the tool will apply the value to the `RegistryPrefixes` property in the `EventDestination` resource.
 * `EventTypes`: An array of classes of events the event listener will receive.
 This setting has been deprecated by Redfish in favor of the above settings.
 Possible values are `StatusChange`, `ResourceUpdated`, `ResourceAdded`, `ResourceRemoved`, `Alert`, `MetricReport`, and `Other`.
+If provided, the tool will apply the value to the `EventTypes` property in the `EventDestination` resource.

 The `ServerInformation` section contains information about the Redfish services that will transmit events to the event listener.
 All options in this section, except `LoginType`, are required.
 The following options are found in this section: